×

 The mood, or signature, of a voice, is imperative and usually the main factor in how voice actors or narrators get chosen for any particular job.

-There's only so far most voice-overs can navigate away from their unique and natural vocal vibe.
+There’s only so far most voice actors can navigate away from their unique and natural vocal vibe.

 If a client was looking to book a voice-over for an ad that sells car insurance, what sort of voice vibe might they require?
 They would need to have a clear, eloquent tone, for starters.
 Car insurance ads tend to have complicated terms and conditions bit at the end.
 Still, because of its association with being complex, the voice-over artist would likely have to sound approachable, average, but with a great sense of humour—like getting car insurance is the easiest thing in the world.
 It’s fun!